fermlisboa/breaking-bad-nestjs/README.md

 ## Start the application

 In vscode click in the bottom left icon to open a remote window and select reopen in container.
-After that you need to run `yarn install` and to start the application use `yarn start:dev`
+After that you need to run `yarn install`, if your env variable RUN_MIGRATIONS is set to true, you need to run migration firts with `yarn typeorm:migration:run` first, but if POSTGRES_SYNCHRONIZE is set to true, you can just start the application using `yarn start:dev`

 ## Available Scripts